particle-iot/docs/src/content/hardware/migration-guides/msom-e-series-migration-guide.md

 ### Antennas

-The M SoM has U.FL antenna connectors:
+The M-SoM has U.FL antenna connectors:
 - Cellular
 - Wi-Fi and BLE (shared)
 - GNSS (optional)